Put an In-Place Hold on a soft-deleted mailbox in Exchange Online

 Get-Mailbox -SoftDeletedMailbox | FL Name,WhenSoftDeleted,DistinguishedName,ExchangeGuid,PrimarySmtpAddress

-For more information about inactive mailboxes, see Inactive mailboxes in Exchange Online.
+For more information about inactive mailboxes, see Overview of inactive mailboxes in Office 365.

 Put an In-Place Hold on a soft-deleted mailbox to make it an inactive mailbox